Dyvil/Dyvil-Language-Reference/headers/import-using-and-include-declarations.md

 ## Include Declarations

-Using Include Declarations, you can import all Import, Using and Include Declarations, Type Aliases and Operators from a Header File.
+Using Include Declarations, you can import all Header Declarations from a Header File.
 For example, the include declaration

 ```java
 include dyvil.Collections
 ```

-Will ensure that all Imports and Operators defined in the `dyvil.Collections` header are available in the current class scope.
+Will ensure that all Imports and Operators defined in the `dyvil.Collections` header are available in the current scope.
 This also works for imported members and types within the included header.
 An example for this would be

 ```java
 include dyvil.Arrays